Fiber Reinforced Concrete: from Design to Structural Applications

-After more than fifty years of research dedicated to the unique material properties, the last two decades have focused on introducing Fiber Reinforced Concrete (FRC) to several building codes as a structural material; this has allowed an increasing use among practitioners in tunnel linings, elevated slabs, precast elements and other structures.
-The new prospects for use of FRC include primary reinforcement or hybrid form with rebars or welded mesh.
-Additionally in areas where sustainability, serviceability, maximum crack width, member size reduction, and stiffness are of concern, tailoring the FRC with enhanced mechanical properties has demonstrated to be a suitable solution for new or for strengthening existing structures, thus extending the service life of structures.
+After more than fifty years of research dedicated to the unique material properties, the last two decades have focused on introducing Fiber Reinforced Concrete (FRC) to several building codes as a structural material; this has allowed an increasing use among practitioners in tunnel linings, elevated slabs, precast elements, and other structures.
+The new prospects for the use of FRC include primary reinforcement or hybrid form with rebars or welded mesh.
+Additionally in areas where sustainability, serviceability, maximum crack width, member size reduction, and stiffness are of concern, tailoring the FRC with enhanced mechanical properties is a suitable solution for new or repair of existing structures, thus extending the service life.

-Presentations of case studies will focus both on structural design and on the description of applications such as beams, columns, ductility based design, elevated floors, tunnel linings, foundations, industrial slabs, precast elements, bridges and other applications.
-Special attention will be also devoted to the developments of structural codes as well as to durability of FRC structures by considering the significant reduction of crack opening provided by fiber reinforcement.
+Presentations of case studies will focus both on structural design and on the description of applications such as beams, columns, ductility-based design, elevated floors, tunnel linings, foundations, industrial slabs, precast elements, bridges, and other applications.
+Special attention will be also devoted to the development of structural codes as well as to the durability of FRC structures by considering the significant reduction of crack-opening provided by fiber reinforcement.

 This workshop will attempt to bring various sectors of the research community and industry together so that significant cross-fertilization of ideas can occur, new concepts can be developed and new structural applications of FRC explored.